-- Note the weight of the pump and the motor. - Transport the pump and motor using suitable lifting equipment. - Wear protective gloves and safety shoes. - Secure the pump and the motor to prevent them from tipping during installation.
+- Note the weight of the pump and the motor. - Always raise the pump and the motor with a second person or transport them using suitable lifting equipment. - Wear protective gloves and safety shoes. - Secure the pump and the motor to prevent them from tipping during installation.